 Administrative Operations Division

-The Communications Division is responsible for supporting the Department's transparency by ensuring the agency shares accurate, clear, and consistent information with the public and staff.
-Functions include increasing public awareness, understanding, and support of the Department's operations and strategies to increase public safety, managing the agency's websites, and managing Department social media presences.
+The Communications Division is responsible for supporting the department's transparency by ensuring the agency shares accurate, clear, and consistent information with the public and staff.
+Functions include increasing public awareness, understanding, and support of the Department's operations and strategies to increase public safety, managing the agency's websites, and managing department social media presences.

 Human Resources Division

 The Human Resources Division is responsible for those business activities relating to Department employees, including recruitment and hiring of new employees, training and development of current employees, and labor relations.
-Human Resources also provides workplace diversity, staff psychologist, and occupational health and wellness services to employees.
+Human Resources also provides workplace diversity, staff psychologists, and occupational health and wellness services to employees.